As an Amazon Associate, I earn from qualifying purchases.

 - Oil, for sauteeing

-- 1 green bell pepper, diced with seeds and core removed
+- 1 medium green bell pepper, diced with seeds and core removed

-- 1 red bell pepper, diced with seeds and core removed
+- 1 medium red bell pepper, diced with seeds and core removed

 - 3 cloves garlic, minced

-- 1 pound dried red kidney beans, soaked for 2 hours **(see notes)
+- 16 ounces dried red kidney beans, soaked for 2 hours **(see notes)

 - Water** (see notes)